 A short story by T. L. Criswell

 My car sits idle about two hundred feet away from the front of the building.
 There is a line to get inside the parking lot, which is nearing capacity.
 I count the cars ahead of me.
 There are six.
-I clutch the steering wheel and ease my foot off the accelerator as the parking attendant stands there looking like a ringmaster.
-He smiles, takes a bow, and waves his bright orange flag signaling the next car in line to move ahead.
+I clutch the steering wheel and ease my foot off the accelerator.
+The parking attendant stands there looking like a ringmaster.
+He smiles, takes a bow, and waves his bright orange flag, signaling the next car in line to move ahead.

 My anxiety catapults to what seems like maximum capacity as the sound of the beautiful noise becomes less distant.
 My restlessness had awakened my sleep-deprived body and led me to this place.
 I need to be inside that building.
 I need healing.

-Last night while on the phone with her I broke down and cried.
-After countless unsuccessful attempts, I had officially broken it off with Thomas and I was lonely.
-I was twenty-eight years old and for the first time in my adult life, I had no one to call my own.
-The fact that it was the middle of November and what most considered the official kick-off of the holiday season made it even worse.
+Last night while on the phone with her, I broke down and cried.
+After countless, unsuccessful attempts, I had officially broken it off with Thomas.
+I was lonely.
+I was twenty-eight years old, and for the first time in my adult life, I had no one to call my own.
+The fact that it was the middle of November, and what most considered the official kick-off of the holiday season, made it even worse.

 After being in all of those dysfunctional relationships, I finally met what Grandmother called “the perfect man” my first week working at the bank.
 His name was Steve.

 He was the type of guy that every woman claims to want: young, ambitious, tall, dark, handsome and available.
 Once he saw me, he made his move.
 He introduced himself and handed me his business card.
 He worked for a computer software company.
 I was impressed.
 I smiled as I gave him my business card and from that day forward we quickly became an item.

 Steve was the model of chivalry.
 He opened doors, pulled out chairs, bought flowers, cooked dinner and would even massage my feet.
 Whatever I thought I wanted, he would make sure that I had it, if only that were enough.